 You hear all this talk about search engines and ranking, and you understand from the context that it’s something you should be concerned about.
 But what are the parameters?
 What are the search engines really looking for?
 While it might seem that Google, especially, just randomly raises or lowers your ranking depending on how frisky they’re feeling that day, that’s not really the case.
 There is a method to their madness.
-Here’s what you need to know about the real search engine ranking factors.
+Here’s what you need to know about the real search engine ranking factors and WordPress SEO.

 On-Site Ranking Factors